 - 1. "Preferred Scenario Map," means geographic region of the City of San Marcos as shown on the attached Exhibit A, where development is preferred by city planners. - 2.
 "COSM Water Quality Regulations," means the City of San Marcos' water quality regulations, standards, and requirements, including those appearing in the City Code or other ordinance, or administrative rules. - 3.
 "Economic and Fiscal Impact," means impact any given project may have on the tax base of the City of San Marcos and financial ability to meet the desired level of service expected by citizens. - 4.
 "Headquarters," means the physical location of a company's center for administrative operations and the physical location of the primary office for the Chief Operating Officer, President, or principal management of the company. - 5.
-"Local Firm," means a firm engaged in business and located within the taxing jurisdiction of the City of San Marcos. - 6.
-"Average Wage" means statistical average mean wage being paid or proposed wage to be paid by prospective company.
+"Family living wage," means a wage of \$15.00 per hour, plus employer-sponsored health insurance available to the employee and dependents that provides coverage equal to that offered to any other full-time employee of the company. - 6.
+"Local firm," means a firm engaged in business and located within the taxing jurisdiction of the City of San Marcos. - 7.
+"Average wage," means statistical average mean wage being paid or proposed wage to be paid by prospective company. - 8.
+"Median Wage," means statistical median wage being paid or proposed wage to be paid by prospective company.

-- 7. "Median Wage" means statistical median wage being paid or proposed wage to be paid by prospective company. - 8.
-"Targeted Industry," means specific industrial activities, or companies involved in specific industries that have been identified as a desirable industry for our recruitment program. - 9.
-"State economic development funds," means financial incentives by or through the state government. - 10.
+- 9. "Targeted Industry," means specific industrial activities, or companies involved in specific industries that have been identified as a desirable industry for our recruitment program. - 10.
+"State economic development funds, "means financial incentives by or through state government. - 11.
 "Net Present Value," means the discounted value of an investment's cash inflows minus the discounted value of its cash outflows.

-Incentive Policy Firm-Based Investments
+Incentive Policy

+Firm -Based Investments

 San Marcos is committed to the promotion of quality development in all parts of the City and to improving the quality of life for its citizens.
 In order to meet these goals, the City Council will consider providing incentives to stimulate economic development in San Marcos and its extraterritorial jurisdiction (ETJ).
-The City will consider providing incentives to appropriate businesses in accordance with the procedures and criteria outlined in this Policy.
-Prospective businesses are strongly encouraged to discuss potential incentives with the Greater San Marcos Partnership, City officials and staff members early in the stage of a development, since a project is not eligible for incentives under this Policy if a building or site development permit has been issued for the project before an incentive application is submitted.
+The city will consider providing incentives to appropriate businesses in accordance with the procedures and criteria outlined in this Policy.
+Prospective businesses are strongly encouraged to discuss potential incentives with the Greater San Marcos Partnership, City officials and staff members early in the stage of a permit has been issued for the project before an incentive application is submitted.